ifandelse/writing/visionmobile/mobile-ui-frameworks/post.md

 <div>jQuery Mobile</div>
 </h2>

 [jQuery Mobile](http://jquerymobile.com/) is arguably the most widely used mobile framework - benefiting from association with the nearly ubiquitous jQuery project.
-Due to it's recognition and association with jQuery-based open source development, jQuery Mobile boasts a huge number of 3rd party plugins, extensions, tools, themes and more.
+Due to its recognition and association with jQuery-based open source development, jQuery Mobile boasts a huge number of 3rd party plugins, extensions, tools, themes and more.

 ###High Level Overview
 Developers writing mobile and hybrid mobile apps using jQuery Mobile will encounter the following: